How Paul Worked to Overcome Slavery

 - Wednesday, August 31, 2011

 The historic and contemporary reality of slavery is never far away from how we think about the Bible.
-Instead of a frontal attack on the culturally pervasive institution of slavery in his day, Paul took another approach, for example, in his letter to Philemon.
+Instead of a frontal attack on the culturally pervasive institution of slavery in his day, Paul took another approach, for example, in his Philemon 1.

 Onesimus was a slave.
 His master Philemon was a Christian.
 Onesimus had evidently run away from Colossae (Colossians 4:9) to Rome where Paul, in prison, had led him to faith in Jesus.
 Now he was sending Onesimus back to Philemon.
 This letter tells Philemon how to receive Onesimus.